2006-2010 Arthritis Glucosamine Study --

 2011 glucosamine study compares effectiveness of leading brands

-A summary of the study details are illustrated in this short video.
+A summary of the study details are illustrated in this under two-minute video.

 Featured supplement from 2011 glucosamine study

-The glucosamine supplement we are featuring, New Advanced Joint Health Complex, is one of three natural pain relief solutions manufactured by Shaklee Corporation for arthritis and other painful conditions.
+The new advanced glucosamine joint health supplement we are featuring, is part of The Pain Trio manufactured and proven in a glucosamine study for arthritis and other painful conditions.

 The difference in Shaklee products is they're always safe, always work, and always green.
-In keeping with that tradition, New Advanced Joint Health Complex is:
+In keeping with that tradition, New Advanced Healthy Joint Complex is:

 No bisphenol-QA used in packaging